skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+resaerch on, for, in: Add Scrivener's version? - "Transformational Practice: On The Place Of Material Novelty In Artistic Change", Chapter 15 of Biggs and Karlsson (Routledge Companion to Research in the Arts) -- he's very clear (as ever)

+Frayling's prepositions are a little more confusing, particularly  research "for" art -- which he describes as little r research[@frayling-1993-research p.5]

 in much practice-research, there has been a sharp rise in scholarship using the ill-defined term _embodied knowledge_ (and its cousin _tacit knowledge_) as a concept to describe the epistemic value of that research.[^ek1] Artist-scholars who research through movement practices have valorised and reified the concept of embodied knowledge; as if to say, the body knows and _ipso facto_ practice-research generates knowledge.